 DON’T: Assume Every Contest Plays The Same

 Not every video game is played the same way; therefore a tournament’s structure and requirements will vary.
 A game like Street Fighter, for example, will feature two contestants going head-to-head, and won’t require an Internet connection (if played classically.
 There’s versions that allow remote play now, too).
 First-person shooters like Call of Duty, Halo, or Battlefield almost always feature teams.
-Most titles these days, such as League of Legends will require an active network connection in order to function.
+Most titles these days, such as League of Legends, will require an active network connection in order to function.

-Hint: you need to know how a game is played in order to provide the proper logistical support.
+Hint: you need to know how a game is played in order to provide the proper logistical support (networking, equipment, etc)

 DO: Look To Hire Top Announcers

-In the growing competitive gaming industry, there are a few well-known announcers for different games.
-Depending on your budget and how large your event is, it might be worth hiring a top-tier announcer – it could give your tournament exactly the visibility it needs.
+In the competitive gaming industry, there are a few well-known announcers for different games.
+Depending on your budget and how large your event is, it might be worth hiring a top-tier announcer —it could give your tournament exactly the visibility it needs.

 DON’T: Discount The Little Guy

-While keeping the benefits of a top-tier announcer in mind, don’t dismiss hiring less-known announcers and event support staff of all types.
-Smaller or new service providers can end up being as excellent as a better-known source and may better fit a smaller budget.
+While keeping the benefits of a top-tier announcer in mind, don’t dismiss hiring lesser-known announcers and event support staff of all types.
+Smaller or new service providers can end up being just as excellent as a better-known source and may better fit a smaller budget.

 Hint: always focus on expertise rather than experience and fame when hiring staff.
 Yes, they often come hand-in-hand, but expertise is the most important thing when it comes to technical events and gaming tournaments.

 DON’T: Go Overboard With Spending